Transcranial Magnetic Stimulation (TMS) in Midland Park, NJ

 Transcranial magnetic stimulation (TMS) uses magnetic fields to stimulate nerve cells in the region of the brain associated with depression and mood control.
 FDA approved in 2007, transcranial magnetic stimulation provides a viable option in the treatment of depression after other more traditional depression treatments, such as antidepressants and psychotherapy, have been attempted without a significant improvement in a patient's overall mental health.

-To learn more about transcranial magnetic stimulation treatment of depression, please call (973) 777-3711 or contact Prevention Clinics online.
+To learn more about transcranial magnetic stimulation treatment of depression, please call (201) 806-6099 or contact Dr. M.T.
+Shahab online.

 Transcranial Magnetic Stimulation Procedure